margaretmf/margaretmf.github.io/blog.md

 (3)	[master data management]( https://neo4j.com/use-cases/master-data-management/)- cross reference business objects, data ownership, organizational hierarchies, master data.
 Relationships are important to gain a 360 degree view of master data and shared metadata.
 (4)	[social media networks]( https://neo4j.com/use-cases/social-network/)- community cluster analysis, influencer analysis, sharing & collaboration, social recommendations, friend-of-friend recommendations.
 Relationships are important for understanding and leveraging social structures and social behaviors.

-Because of the increasing demand for graph data structures, Amazon Redshift has introduce [Netptune]( https://aws.amazon.com/nosql/graph/) during an age when it is normal for multiple database types to be used in one application.
+Because of the increasing demand for graph data structures, Amazon Redshift has introduced [Netptune]( https://aws.amazon.com/nosql/graph/) during an age when it is normal for multiple database types to be used in one application.

 Querying from a postgres or mysql database is much different from querying from a graph database because the relationships are different.
 The relationships between nodes with properties are interesting though, so it’s fun to learn how to write graph database queries.
 Some [examples]( https://neo4j.com/graphgist/finding-influencers-in-a-social-network) are the following: